Erogue-Lord/ancap-bot/README.rst

     * pip
     * setuptools
     * all modules in ``requirements.txt``
-    * database connector, psycopg2 is recomended for Postgres, `suported db's <https://docs.sqlalchemy.org/en/13/dialects/>`_
+    * database connector, psycopg2 is recomended for Postgres, `suported dbs`_
     * Database (Tested with Postgresql and sqlite3, may work with any db supported by SQLAlchemy)
     * Python venv (optional)
     * Make (optional)